 If you want further advice

-If you have technical problems, click here
+If you have technical problems, or problems logging in, click here

-To contact James Kessler QC click here
+To contact James Kessler KC click here

 For multiple user licences, or to install on a firm's intranet, contact the publishers.